simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     the [authentication processing filter manual](simplesamlphp-authproc).

 `certificate`
-:   Certificate file which should be used by this IdP, in PEM format.
+:   Location of certificate data which should be used by this IdP, in PEM format.
-    The filename is relative to the `cert/`-directory.

 `contacts`
 :	Specify contacts in addition to the technical contact configured through config/config.php.